dataminer-site/dataminer-site.github.io/docs/data/overview.md

 SELECT * FROM 'test.csv.gz';
 ```

-DuckDB can create a table from the loaded data using the [`CREATE TABLE ...
+DataMiner can create a table from the loaded data using the [`CREATE TABLE ...
 AS SELECT` statement](../sql/statements/create_table#create-table--as-select-ctas):

 ```sql
 CREATE TABLE test AS